 Find in myself no pity to myself?
 Richard III, Act V, Scene iii.

 In these plays, the ghosts are a form of spectral punishment; the punishment of a guilty Conscience.

 Shakespearean Friendly Ghosts

-The only friendly Shakespearean ghosts appear in Shakespeare’s play Cymbeline and these ghosts are the ghosts of posthumous’ ancestors.
-They appear before the God Jupiter to plead for their descendant.
-Posthumous Leonidas.
+The only friendly Shakespearean ghosts appear in Shakespeare’s play Cymbeline and these ghosts are the that appear before the God Jupiter to plead for their descendant, Posthumous Leonidas.
 They beg Jupiter, the most powerful Roman god to end Posthumous’ suffering.

-Like the witches in Macbeth, ghosts in Shakespeare are mysterious and sometimes frightened- the are sort of a mirror for how we see ourselves, our lives, and our hopes to be remembered after death; the final words Hamlet’s father utters before disappearing into the morning mist are: “Adieu, adieu, remember me.”
+Like the witches in Macbeth, ghosts in Shakespeare are mysterious and sometimes frightening – they are sort of a mirror for how we see ourselves, our lives, and our hopes to be remembered after death; the final words Hamlet’s father utters before disappearing into the morning mist are: “Adieu, adieu, remember me.”